|As Featured In:|

 I’m not saying that you should be attempting one-rep maxes each time you enter the gym, but I do think they’ll “just happen” if you employ this technique.

-To take the guesswork out of all this and try some programming that considers all these crucial factors (and a whole lot more), check out my resource, Show and Go: High Performance Training to Look, Feel, and Move Better.
+To take the guesswork out of all this and try some programming that considers all these crucial factors (and a whole lot more), check out my resource, The High Performance Handbook.

 Sign-up today for our FREE newsletter and receive a deadlift technique video!